 - A. Accessory use.
-Home occupations are allowed as an accessory use to any legally established dwelling unit subject to the standards of this Section. - B. General provisions.
-The following provisions apply to home occupations: - (1) The occupation carried on within the dwelling unit is restricted to the heated floor space of the dwelling, may involve the sale of only those articles, products or services produced on the premises, may not occupy more than 25% of the heated floor are of the dwelling unit, must be conducted entirely within the dwelling by members of the household living there plus no more than one additional employee, and must be clearly secondary to the dwelling for dwelling purposes. - (2) There may be no external display of products or storage of equipment or other externally visible evidence whatsoever of the occupation, business, or profession. - (3) There may only be one sign for the home occupation and it may not exceed 4 square feet in sign area. - (4) There may be no emission of smoke, dust, odor, fumes, glare, noise, vibration, electrical or electronic disturbance detectable at the lot line or beyond.
+Home occupations may be permitted as an accessory use to any legally established dwelling unit subject to the standards of this Section. - B. General provisions.
+The following provisions apply to home occupations: - (1) The occupation carried on within the dwelling unit is restricted to the heated floor space of the dwelling, may involve the sale of only those articles, products or services produced on the premises, must not occupy in excess of 25% of the heated floor space within the structure, must be conducted entirely within the dwelling by members of the household in residence and a maximum of one additional employee and must be clearly secondary to the dwelling for dwelling purposes. - (2) There may be no external display of products or storage of equipment or other externally visible evidence whatsoever of the occupation, business, or profession.

-- (5) There may be no chemical, mechanical or electrical equipment on the premises other than that normally found in a purely domestic residence. - (6) No on-street parking for business-related vehicles is allowed at any time.
-No business vehicle larger than a van, panel truck or pickup truck may park overnight on the premises. - (7) Any business, occupation or profession, the operation of which does not meet the requirements of a home occupation, will not be interpreted to be a home occupation even though it might attempt to operate in a residence. - (8) The above-listed requirements of a home occupation will not be construed to restrict sale of garden produce grown on the premises, provided this exception will not extend to allow the operation of a commercial greenhouse or nursery or the existence of stands or booths for display of said produce. - C. Prohibited types of home occupations.
+- (3) There may be no signs except for a small four-square-foot property identification sign linking the property to the home occupation. - (4) There may be no emission of smoke, dust, odor, fumes, glare, noise, vibration, electrical or electronic disturbance detectable at the lot line or beyond. - (5) There may be no chemical, mechanical or electrical equipment on the premises other than that normally found in a purely domestic residence. - (6) No on-street parking for business-related vehicles may be permitted at any time.
+No business vehicle larger than a van, panel truck or pickup truck may be permitted to park overnight on the premises. - (7) Any business, occupation or profession, the operation of which does not meet the requirements of a home occupation, will not be interpreted to be a home occupation even though it might attempt to operate in a residence. - (8) The above-listed requirements of a home occupation will not be construed to restrict sale of garden produce grown on the premises, provided this exception will not extend to allow the operation of a commercial greenhouse or nursery or the existence of stands or booths for display of said produce. - C. Prohibited types of home occupations.
 Beauty salons, barbershops, doctors' offices, dentists' offices, antique sales, and similar businesses will not be classified or permitted as home occupations. - D. Permitted types of home occupations.
-The following uses are allowable as types of home occupations (not all-inclusive): - (1) Child care, with no more than six children at a time. - (2) Tutoring of all types, limited to no more than four pupils at one time. - (3) Arts and crafts. - (4) Small appliance repair. - (5) Contractor offices (i.e., painting, cleaning, yard maintenance, building) but not including storage of equipment, materials, or vehicles. - (6) Professional services (i.e., attorneys, accountants, realtors, insurance agents). - (7) Upholstery. - (8) Alterations. - (9) Chimney cleaning.
+The following uses are allowable as types of home occupations (not all-inclusive): - (1) Child care, with not more than six children at a time. - (2) Tutoring of all types, limited to not more than four pupils at one time. - (3) Arts and crafts. - (4) Small appliance repair. - (5) Contractor offices (i.e. painting, cleaning, yard maintenance, building) but not including storage of equipment, materials, or vehicles. - (6) Professional services (i.e. attorneys, accountants, realtors, insurance agents).

+- (7) Upholstery.

+- (8) Alterations.

+- (9) Chimney cleaning.

-- (10) Home marketing (i.e., Amway, Mary Kay, Tupperware, etc.). - (11) Musician and artist. - (12) Other similar uses as approved by the zoning administrator.
+- (10) Home marketing (i.e. Amway, Mary Kay, Tupperware, etc.).

+- (11) Musician and artist.

+- (12) Other similar uses as approved by the zoning administrator.